ov-studio/Vital.site/frontend/readme.md

 npm install
 ```

-### 3. Run the dev server
+### 2. Run the dev server

 ```bash
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000).
-For masterlist, stats, and vault data to load locally, the backend needs to be running too.
+For masterlist, stats, vault, and benchmark data to load locally, the backend needs to be running too.

-### 4. Build for production
+### 3. Build for production

 ```bash
 npm run build